-Internal Execution and Documentation (all that apply):
+5. Internal Execution and Documentation (all that apply):

-- 1. Identify the ESOH responsibilities within the program. - 2.
-Explain the strategy for executing and integrating ESOH considerations into the systems engineering process. - 3.
-Identify ESOH risks and their status. - 4.
-Describe the method for tracking hazards throughout the life cycle of the system. - 5.
-Identify hazardous materials, wastes, and pollutants (discharges/emissions/noise) associated with the system and plans for their minimization and/or safe disposal. - 6.
+- a.
+Identify the ESOH responsibilities within the program. - b.
+Explain the strategy for executing and integrating ESOH considerations into the systems engineering process. - c.
+Identify ESOH risks and their status. - d.
+Describe the method for tracking hazards throughout the life cycle of the system. - e.
+Identify hazardous materials, wastes, and pollutants (discharges/emissions/noise) associated with the system and plans for their minimization and/or safe disposal. - f.
 State if the nominee incorporated a compliance schedule covering all system-related activities for NEPA and E.O.
 12114 compliance, as appropriate.

-External Coordination of ESOH Risks Management (all that apply):
+6. External Coordination of ESOH Risks Management (all that apply):

-- 1. Describe actions implemented to enhance acquisition ESOH awareness at any level or any functional area within the program and/or DoD. - 2.
-Summarize how cooperation with federal, state, and local agencies, organizations, and academic institutions influenced weapon system acquisition. - 3.
-Describe how the program performed technology transition efforts that other programs across the Components could implement. - 4.
-Explain how well the nominee succeeded in involving and coordinating with the test and evaluation team, user community, receiving organization(s), and others with respect to integrating ESOH risk management in the lifecycle of the program. - 5.
-State if the nominee's effort resulted in minimized cost, schedule, or performance risks to the program by minimizing ESOH risks. - 6.
-Describe how well the nominee quantified accomplishments to demonstrate the scale of projects and impacts of successes. - 7.
-Discuss how well the nominee communicated ESOH risks.
+a.
+Describe actions implemented to enhance acquisition ESOH awareness at any level or any functional area within the program and/or DoD.

-- 8. Summarize the nominee's success in involving user organizations and program/IPT external to the ESOH effort and in raising awareness of ESOH considerations and risks associated with the system. - 9.
+- b.
+Summarize how cooperation with federal, state, and local agencies, organizations, and academic institutions influenced weapon system acquisition. - c.
+Describe how the program performed technology transition efforts that other programs across the DoD Components could implement. - d.
+Explain how well the nominee succeeded in involving and coordinating with the test and evaluation team, user community, receiving organization(s), and others with respect to integrating ESOH risk management in the life cycle of the program. - e.
+State if the nominee's effort resulted in minimized cost, schedule, or performance risks to the program by minimizing ESOH risks. - f.
+Describe how well the nominee quantified accomplishments to demonstrate the scale of projects and impacts of successes. - g.
+Discuss how well the nominee communicated ESOH risks. - h.
+Summarize the nominee's success in involving user organizations and program/IPT external to the ESOH effort and in raising awareness of ESOH considerations and risks associated with the system. - i.
 Explain how well the nominee shared their mitigations through lessons learned to other weapon system programs.

 Summary of Accomplishments: Describe the most outstanding ESOH related accomplishments of the nominee during the achievement period.
 Summarize how the nominee implemented innovative techniques (if applicable), whether or not any of them were successful, and if so, how they were successful.
-List and describe program related awards and other special recognition given to the nominee during FY 2012-FY 2013.
+List and describe program related awards and other special recognition given to the nominee during FY 2013 and FY 2014.
 Describe the nominee's related professional achievements, including community service work and participation in ESOH related professional organizations.
 Explain how the nominee's accomplishments are distinct from past successes or significantly support the mission.
 Illustrative examples of accomplishments can be found at Tab F3; however, the nominee is not limited to those examples.